ByteSizeCode/Pass-Data-Between-Views-in-SwiftUI/README.md

-# Passing Data Between Views in SwuftUI
+# Passing Data Between Views in SwiftUI
 Tutorial on how to pass data between Views in SwiftUI

 1. Add these properties to your SwiftUI View: